 UPDATE!!
 Glen Wakeman has recently released a new video that breaks down the key factors to succeed in any business.
 For the full video visit https://www.glenwakeman.com/video

 In the course of his career, Wakeman has become known for his mentoring, entrepreneurial spirit, and as a business revolutionary.
 His work includes the development of M&As, guidance for startup companies, and creating new performance methodologies.
 LaunchPad Holdings LLC is a SAAS corporation founded in 2015 (https://www.slideshare.net/GlenWakeman/glenwakeman-blog).
 Glen Wakeman holds an MBA in Finance and BS in Economics.
-During his early career, Wakeman successfully held positions at GE Capital, and as the founder of Nova Four.
+During his early career, Wakeman successfully held positions as the founder of Nova Four.
 His roles included a wide range, including various P&L, business development, President, CEO, and Board of Directors administrative positions.

 Glen Wakeman is most well known for his proven 5 step performance methodology focusing on risk management, human capital, leadership power, and execution in business.
 Being a successful investor and writer enabled Wakeman to inspire others on everything from fiscal economics to administrative strategies.
 His experience with emerging markets, corporate management, and divestitures makes Wakeman a keen market strategist, offering insightful counsel to executive level groups like Sitter Bees and Dreamfunded.
 Few corporate executives have developed the reputation for accurate methods that apply to various industries like Wakeman has in recent decades.